websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/advanced-web-content-api.md

   ![Update the Structure fields Field Reference values.](./advanced-web-content-api/images/03.gif)

-For more information, read [Creating Structures](../web-content-structures/creating-structures.md).
+For more information, see [Creating Structures](../web-content-structures/creating-structures.md).

 ### Create the Sample Templates